Close

 1. Accepted during the year NIL

-2. Remained unpaid or unclaimed as at the end of the year 10,98,000
+2. Remained unpaid or unclaimed as at the end of the year NIL

 3. Whether there has been any default in repayment of deposits or payment of interest thereon during the year and if so, number of such cases and the total amount involved NIL

-4. The details of deposits which are not in compliance with the requirements of Chapter V of the Companies Act, 2013 Not Applicable
+are not in compliance with the requirements of Chapter V of the Companies Act, 2013 Applicable

 Necessary compliance under rule 3 of the Investor Education and Protection Fund (Uploading of information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, has been ensured.

-18. Human resources
+19. Human resources

-19. Employees stock option scheme
+20. Employees stock option scheme

-20. Particulars of loans, guarantees and investments
+21. Particulars of loans, guarantees and investments

-21. Risk management
+22. Risk management

-Details on Risk Management is annexed as Annexure - 5 to this Report.
+Details on Risk Management is annexed as Annexure-5 to this Report.

-22. Internal financial controls
+23. Internal financial controls

-During the year Governance Risks and Controls (GRC) team has conducted detailed review of policies as per the direction of the management of the Company, to simplify the process and ensuring adherence.
-The GRC team also undertook comprehensive review of existing controls (SOX & non-SOX controls) & added attributes wherever required to ensure that controls are in alignment with the laid down policies and practices and meeting the global benchmark.
+During the year under review, Governance Risks and Controls (GRC) team has conducted detailed review of policies as per the direction of the management of the Company, to simplify the process and ensuring adherence.
+The GRC team also undertook comprehensive review of existing controls (SOX & non-SOX controls) and added attributes wherever required to ensure that controls are in alignment with the laid down policies and practices and meeting the global benchmark.
 It has been shared with the statutory auditors who have confirmed their alignment.
 The controls with additional attributes have been tested both by Management tester and by the Statutory auditors for its effectiveness.
-The Board after considering the materials placed before it, reviewed the confirmation received from external parties and reviewed the effectiveness of the policies and procedures adopted by the Company for ensuring orderly and efficient conduct of its business, including adherence to Company's policy, safeguarding its assets, prevention and detection of frauds and errors and completeness of accounting records and timely preparation of financial statements.
-The Board has satisfied itself that the Company has laid down internal financial controls which are commensurate with the size of the company and that such internal financial controls are broadly adequate and are operating effectively.
-The certification by the auditors on internal financial control forms part of the audit report.
+The Board after considering the materials placed before it reviewed the confirmation received from external parties and reviewed the effectiveness of the policies and procedures adopted by the Company for ensuring orderly and efficient conduct of its business, including adherence to Company's policy, safeguarding its assets, prevention and detection of frauds and errors and completeness of accounting records and timely preparation of financial statements.
+The Board has satisfied itself that the Company has laid down internal financial controls which are commensurate with the size of the Company and that such internal financial controls are broadly adequate and are operating effectively.
+The certification by the statutory auditors on internal financial control forms part of the audit report.
 A statement to this effect is also appearing in the Directors' Responsibility Statement.

-23. Corporate social responsibility
+24. Corporate social responsibility

-24. Conservation of energy, technology absorption, foreign exchange earnings and outgo
+25. Conservation of energy, technology absorption, foreign exchange earnings and outgo

-The particulars prescribed under section 134(3)(m) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014, are set out in Annexure - 7 to this Report.
+The particulars prescribed under section 134(3)(m) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014, are set out in Annexure-7 to this Report.

-25. Details of significant and material orders passed by the regulators or courts impacting the going concern status and Company's operations in future pursuant to Rule 8(5)(vii) of Companies (Accounts) Rules, 2014
+26. Details of significant and material orders passed by the regulators or courts impacting the going concern status and Company's operations in future pursuant to Rule 8(5)(vii) of Companies (Accounts) Rules, 2014

 The Company has not received any significant or material order passed by regulators or courts or tribunals impacting the Company's going concern status or the Company's operations in future.
-The details of notices received from regulatory authorities and related matters have been disclosed as part of note no. 40 to the audited standalone financial statements for the year ended March 31, 2022 and as note no. 40 of the consolidated financial statements for the year ended March 31, 2022.
+The details of notices received from regulatory authorities and related matters have been disclosed as part of note no. 40 to the audited standalone financial statements for the year ended March 31, 2023 and as note no. 42 of the consolidated financial statements for the year ended March 31, 2023.

-26. Disclosure as required under section 22 of Sexual Harassment of Women at Workplace (prevention, prohibition and redressal) Act, 2013
+27. Disclosure as required under section 22 of Sexual Harassment of Women at Workplace (prevention, prohibition and redressal) Act, 2013

 As per requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (SHWWA), the Company has designed and implemented a comprehensive policy and framework to promote a safe and secure work environment, where every person at the workplace is treated with dignity and respect.
 Moreover, the Company's policy is inclusive and gender neutral.
 Further, the complaint redressal mechanism detailed in the policy ensures complete anonymity and confidentiality to the parties.